Betaworks Studios — New York, New York

 Size: 10,000 s.f.

-Team: Chris Leong, Dominic Leong, Chris Lee, Yu-Hsiang Lin, Jessie Baxa
+Team: Chris Leong, Dominic Leong, Christopher Lee, Yu-Hsiang Lin, Jessie Baxa

-betaworks Studios designed by Leong Leong opened its first location in New York’s Meatpacking neighborhood in Spring 2018.
-The Studios concept is part social hub, part technology incubator, and part membership based co-working space.
+Betaworks Studios opened its first location, designed by Leong Leong, in New York’s Meatpacking neighborhood in Spring 2018.
+The Studios’ concept is part social hub, part technology incubator, and part membership based co-working space.
 The design translates observations about entrepreneur culture, hospitality, and contemporary work-space into a new hybrid.

 The Social Value of Space in the Gig Economy